elclanrs/jq-idealforms-old/README.md

 **Ideal Forms** is a small framework to build awesome responsive forms with validation.
 It's built on top of jQuery and LESS.

 ### Features:
-* Fully responsive (aka adaptive, adapts to the container, no css media queries needed)
+* Fully responsive (AKA adaptive, adapts to the container, no css media queries needed).
-* Keyboard support
+* Keyboard support.
-* Customizable input types (select, radio, checkbox)
+* Every input type can be customized including `select`, `radio` and `checkbox`.
-* "On the spot" validation
+* "On the spot" validation.
-* Support HTML5 `placeholder` attribute for every browser
+* Support HTML5 `placeholder` attribute for every browser.

 Check out the **[demo](http://elclanrs.github.com/jq-idealforms/)**!